infiniflow/ragflow/docs/guides/llm_api_key_setup.md

 - [VolcEngine](https://www.volcengine.com/docs/82379).

 :::note
 If you find your online LLM is not on the list, don't feel disheartened.
 The list is expanding, and you can [file a feature request](https://github.com/infiniflow/ragflow/issues/new?assignees=&labels=feature+request&projects=&template=feature_request.yml&title=%5BFeature+Request%5D%3A+) with us!
-Alternatively, if you have customized models or have locally-deployed models, you can [bind them to RAGFlow using Ollama or Xinference](./deploy_local_llm.md).
+Alternatively, if you have customized or locally-deployed models, you can [bind them to RAGFlow using Ollama or Xinference](./deploy_local_llm.md).
 :::

 ## Configure your API key